botnana/blog-service/README.md

 See examples/test.js and examples/server.js to know how to use the module.

-## Format
+## Format examples

-計畫改為使用 JSON API。

-Response:
+GET /api/resource/blog

     {
         "data" : [{